Reporting Hub Knowledge Center

 3. You will be redirected to the tenant site you selected.
 While accessing the tenant, a banner will appear at the top of the page that says "Using site as admin of tenant: <Tenant Name>".

-4. While you're in 'use as' mode, you can access the Admin Settings menu for that tenant as you usually would, by selecting your user name or icon.
+4. While you are in 'Use As' mode, you can access the Admin Settings menu for that tenant as you usually would, by selecting your user name or icon.

 5. You can return to the global tenant by selecting the x in the top right corner on the banner.